Returning to Work after Maternity Leave

 Are you ready?
 Vital Pointers for returning to work after maternity leave.

 Returning to work after maternity leave is one of the most daunting seasons of a mother’s life.
 Whether the child is 6 weeks or 6 years, both parties will have to contend with different degrees of separation anxiety before a balance is achieved.
 Preparation is therefore vital to create a seamless transition.
 Here are some tips to consider:

-Breastfeeding and work: Experts advise mum to introduce bottle feeding at the 8-week mark.
-Consider that a good time to start expressing for storage.
-Some moms begin even earlier than that, to ensure their frozen stash is more than adequate.
-This really helps when the demands of work wreak havoc on your milk supply and/or expressing sessions.
-On your first day back, speak with your supervisors about work options such as flexi-time.
-Request for time to express milk and try as much as possible to maintain the same timings every day to maintain regular supply.
 Consider more efficient and faster expressing techniques such as hand expression.
-This helps you maximize on the amount of time given.
-At home, let your baby breastfeed for as long as they want to as this encourages bonding and a steady milk supply.
+This helps you maximize the amount of time given.
+At home, let your baby breastfeed for as long as they want to as this encourages bonding and steady milk supply.
 Continue to express even over the weekends to increase supply.
-Always ensure all the items in your expressing bag are cleaned, sterilized and packed the night before.
+Always ensure all the items in your expressing bag are cleaned, sterilized, and packed the night before.

 You will experience mixed emotions on returning back to work.
 These range from guilt, worry, and sadness to relief and a sense of purpose from going back to work.
 Either way, there will be an adjustment period.
 Some days will be better than others.

 Focus on the positives.
 Remind yourself why you feel that what you are doing is the right thing for you and your family.
 Meditate on how your secular work contributes to your family’s stability.
 Connect with other experienced new mums as they are a great resource.